 But these goals have a tendency to fall off the end of our lists come December, because they, like a lot of things we aspire to be and do, won’t just fall into our laps.
 In order to prevent the end of year lament, when we pull out the list and feel a little shitty that we didn’t do what we wanted to do, I’ve listed three ways that have helped me make them a little more possible for myself.

-I should make a note that our cultural obsession of doing and being and achieving should not weigh in on this.
+I should make a note that our cultural obsession with doing, being, and achieving should not weigh in on this.
 If you don’t nail your goals, who cares?
 You’re worthy simply for existing.
 But nature can heal us from grind culture, so I encourage you to make time for it.

 Anyway, I digress.
 First up!